MerrickMath/MerrickMath.github.io/2021Statistics.md

    * AP Central Assigned Problems and Quizzes

 Please not that the unit test for Unit 5 will be held in class on **January 19**.

+A timeline of previous posts may be found <a href="https://merrickMath.github.io/2021StatisticsTimeline.html"> here. </a>

 ---